Does They Ask, You Answer also work for my business?

 The successful examples you've seen are of companies with a different target audience, operating in a different industry and selling a different product or service.
 So you don't immediately envision how TAYA could work for your business, too.

-At Buzzlytics, we have helped very different companies implement TAYA and we see time and again that it can work for almost any company and almost any organization, regardless of industry, target audience or company size.
+As a head coach at Buzzlytics, I have helped many different companies implement TAYA and I see time and time again that it can work for almost any company and almost any organization, regardless of industry, target audience or company size.

 Because while there may indeed be big differences between companies, there is one thing their customers have in common in the way they make a purchasing decision.
 And that one thing ends up being the deciding factor.

-In this article, we will tell you what this decisive factor is.
-Then we will show which types of companies TAYA is suitable for and which companies are better off taking a different approach.
-We will also discuss the mindset needed to make TAYA a success.
+In this article, I tell you what this decisive factor is.
+Then I will show which types of companies TAYA is suitable for and which companies are better off taking a different approach.
+I also discuss the mindset needed to make TAYA a success.

 After reading this article, you will know whether TAYA is an appropriate approach for your company or organization.
 You can then make an informed decision whether or not to go ahead with it.
 That way, you avoid investing time and money in something that is not a good fit for you and you can take the next step with confidence.